liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/07-permissions/01-permissions-intro.markdown

 don't want just any old user to go around editing or deleting people's Guestbook entries?
 To do that, you have to implement permissions.

-Thankfully, with @product@ you don't have to write an entire permissions system from scratch: the framework provides a robust and well-tested permissions system that you can implement quickly.
+Thankfully, with @sharepoint@ you don't have to write an entire permissions system from scratch: the framework provides a robust and well-tested permissions system that you can implement quickly.
 You'll follow Liferay's well-defined process for implementing permissions, called *DRAC*: